maralinetorres/BU-Capstone-Predicting-Environmental-Actions/README.md

 `SDG 15.5` | Take urgent and significant action to reduce the degradation of natural habitats, halt the loss of biodiversity and, by 2020, protect and prevent the extinction of threatened species.
 `% Imputed` | Refers to the percentage of a firm-year's total environmental impact that is derived from our imputation methodology using the Exiobase's industry-level data.

-“Freiberg, David and Park, DG and Serafeim, George and Zochowski, Rob.
+Source: “Freiberg, David and Park, DG and Serafeim, George and Zochowski, Rob.
 2020.
 Corporate Environmental Impact: Measurement, Data and Information.
 Harvard Business School, Impact-Weighted Accounts Project report.”

 ## Financial Information dataset